Posted on June 20, 2023 by Rebekah Alegria

 With societal advancement for all in the forefront of his mind, Lewis’ research aims primarily to emphasize the importance of critically examining the social systems that structure entrepreneurship in the business world.

-Continuing on the topic of inclusive entrepreneurship, Lewis is currently working on constructing a lab with City University of New York faculty member Ouafaa Hmaddi which will fund and coordinate field experiment to examine how entrepreneurship can be more inclusive.
+Continuing on the topic of inclusive entrepreneurship, Lewis is currently working on constructing a lab with City University of New York faculty member Ouafaa Hmaddi which will fund and coordinate field experiments to examine how entrepreneurship can be more inclusive.